qwickly-org/QwickSteps/docs/index.md

                                                     |     same as QWERTY
    Z   X   C   V   B   ·J·  M   ,   .   /           | · · on same finger
 ```
-The keys `ASET GH NIOP` uses the same muscle-memory from QWERTY--just not moving fingers off the home row.<br/>
+The keys `ASET GH NIOP` uses the same muscle-memory from QWERTY--just not moving fingers off the home row.
 With this layout, you will start off missing some keys but that's okay since the letter you want is immediatly next to the miss and very easy to correct.
-This ability makes this first step as painless as can be.<br/>
+This ability makes this first step as painless as can be.

-he `F` can be tricky but that doesn't much matter as we'll change it soon.
+The `F` can be tricky but that doesn't much matter as we'll change it soon.<br/>
 Switch to **Qwickly (step 2)** as soon as you're comfortable with the home row.

 It turns out that this is not a far-fetched idea and [another has already discovered it](https://www.youtube.com/watch?v=9JMhIDGfquU&feature=youtu.be) (youtube) and called it `SwapSix`.